No Option to Enable

-To cut a long story short, the setting to enable guest access for Teams can be manipulated with the Set-CsTeamsClientConfiguration cmdlet, part of the Skype for Business Online PowerShell module.
+To cut a long story short, the setting to enable guest access for Teams can be manipulated with the Set-CsTeamsClientConfiguration cmdlet from the Teams V2.0 PowerShell module.
 Download the module (if you don’t have it already) and you can then run the cmdlet to enable or disable guest access.
 In this example, we enable guest access.

 To check your configuration afterwards, run the Get-CsTeamsClientConfiguration cmdlet and make sure that AllowGuestUser is set to $True.

 Because of caching, it might take Teams clients an hour or so before they pick up the new setting and allow team owners to add new guests to team membership.

 Once the transition finishes, the Teams and Skype for Business Online Admin Center will have a setting to control guest access for Teams.
 I don’t work for Microsoft, so I can’t say when that will be – but I have heard “soon.”

 Why the Skype for Business Online PowerShell Connector